IsmaelMartinez/model-selector/docs/usage.md

 ## Getting Started

-1. Open the Model Selector in your browser
+1. Open the AI Model Advisor in your browser
 2. Enter a natural language description of your task
 3. Review the structured recommendations
 4. Follow the deployment and adaptation suggestions